 “Does my child have a developmental preference or a problem?”

 Often when there are concerns with some aspect of a child’s development, a parent also has concerns about a “label” that may be given to their child by medical or developmental professionals.
-If a child’s development is delayed this could mean that he/she is simply a “late bloomer”, of it could reflect a longer term or more involved difficulty.
+If a child’s development is delayed this could mean that he/she is simply a “late bloomer”, or it could reflect a longer-term or more involved difficulty.

 “What’s a parent to do?”

 There are a few important things to remember:

 Some parents draw conclusions about their children based on their own pattern of development (e.g., “It’s not necessary to do anything to boost my son’s language development, because I didn’t begin speaking until I was 3 and look at me, I turned out fine!”).
 This thinking is possibly flawed.
 While it may indeed be true that one particular does NOT require intervention, another child may indeed require (or at least benefit from) formal intervention.

 Two main points should not be lost:

 - The brain is highly receptive to learning in the early years (especially from birth through five), so, generally speaking, the earlier the intervention, the more effective.

 - Parents should try to balance any concern they may have over a “label”, with the possible benefits that intervention services may have for their child’s development, confidence and happiness.

 - Garfield: Antisocial Personality Disorder w/Depression